-The second program format will be InsightDeutschland Weekend Town Halls in Boise, Salt Lake City, and Phoenix targeting younger and mid-career professionals, as well as undergraduate and graduate students at college campuses in the communities.
-These town halls will consist of 6-8 interactive sessions — storytelling (personal narratives), TEDx-like presentations, panel discussions, debates, talk show-style interviews, workshops exploring concrete ideas on how the communities can increase engagement with Germany in the future, and cultural activities – over one and half days.
+InsightDeutschland Community Town Hall took place in Boise, Idaho, Phoenix, and Salt Lake City.
+The Town Halls targeted younger and mid-career professionals, as well as undergraduate and graduate students at college campuses in the communities and consisted of interactive sessions — storytelling (personal narratives), TEDx-like presentations, panel discussions, debates, talk show-style interviews, workshops exploring concrete ideas on how the communities can increase engagement with Germany in the future, and cultural activities – over one and half days.

-The InsightDeutschland Town Halls will begin in February 2019 and continue until October 2019.
+The InsightDeutschland Town Halls took place between March 2019 and continue and October 2019.

 On March 8 and 9, in Boise, Idaho, the ACG hosted the first InsightDeutschland Weekend Town Hall: A Conversation with Idahoans about the German-American Relationship, the first of several community town halls that will be held as part of the Deutschlandjahr USA.
 With support from the Frank Church Institute at Boise State University, roughly 100 Idahoans gathered for a series of conversations on Germany, Europe, and the transatlantic partnership.
 The event began on Friday evening with a meal of traditional German food, a screening of the German comedy “Goodbye, Lenin!” (which depicts the heady days in the run up to and months after November 9, 1989), and a discussion about the fall of the Berlin Wall and contemporary Germany.